 They come out crispy on the outside and fluffy on the inside, exactly what you’re looking for in a waffle!

-Mornings are busy enough!
-You can definitely make the waffles the night before, wait until they’re cooled, and then cover and refrigerate them.
-In the morning, lay them on a baking sheet and put them in the oven at 350 for about 5 minutes.
+Just before serving, lay the waffles on a baking sheet and put them in the oven at 350°F for about 5 minutes.

 Here is where you really get the opportunity to have some fun and customize what you serve.